Data Protection Notice

 3. Where does the Bank get personal data from?

 In most cases the Bank gets the personal data it processes from the persons themselves.
 The Bank also receives personal data from third parties in certain circumstances.
-For example, the Bank gets data from Creditinfo, Registers Iceland, the Directorate of Inland Revenue, the Director of Customs, the Icelandic Property Registry, the Icelandic Vehicle Registry, the Register of Limited Companies and other official registries and the Legal Gazette.
+For instance, the Bank gets information from Creditinfo, Registers Iceland, the Directorate of Inland Revenue and Customs, the Icelandic Property Registry, the Icelandic Vehicle Registry, the Register of Limited Companies and other official registries, and the Legal Gazette.

-In cases where the Bank provides services to subsidiaries and partner companies, the Bank gets personal data on their customers in order to be able to service these customers and data is processed on the basis of an agreement.
-In these cases the Bank acts as joint controller and in exceptional cases as a processor.4.
-Where is personal data shared?
+In cases where the Bank provides services to subsidiaries and partner companies, the Bank gets personal data on their customers in order to be able to service these customers, which is processed on the basis of an agreement.
+Under such circumstances, the Bank acts as joint controller and in exceptional cases as a processor.
+In those cases, the Bank may get information from the Directorate of Inland Revenue and Customs, the Social Insurance Administration, doctors, actuaries, other pension funds and foreign public entitites.

 4. Where is personal data shared?